rohit-moza/mars-rover/README.md

 * Final Rover position/location and heading e.g. 1 3 N

 ## ADDITIONAL CONSIDERATIONS AND ASSUMPTIONS
-- Grid boundaries     - Rover will not advance for command that makes it exceed boundaries
+- Grid boundaries i.e. Rover will not advance for command that makes it exceed boundaries
-- Rover collisions Prevention   -
+- Rover collisions Prevention - Rover will not advance for command that forces it to collide with another Rover.
-- Rover will not advance for command that forces it to collide with another Rover. _Rover will not be allowed to land (take initial position) if another Rover occupies that position
+- Rover will not be allowed to land (take initial position) if another Rover occupies that position

-## EXTENSIONS
+## EXTENSIONS CONSIDERED FOR FUTURE IMPROVEMENTS
-- Rover Collission Prevention Comms.
-Rovers will communicate if allowed and give way to each other if permitted to know about each other's next commands
+- Advanced Rover Collission Prevention Comms.
+Rovers will communicate with each other and only if allowed and give way to each other if permitted to know about each other's next commands
 - Give way can include moving out of the way temporarily and then returning back to position
 - GUI